MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/outputWindow/outputWindow.md

 The current version of the Output window API requires that the display name for the Output window channel be stored in a [resource file](/dotnet/core/extensions/resources):

-- Add a [`.resx` file](/dotnet/core/extensions/resources) ([sample](https://github.com/Microsoft/VSExtensibility/tree/main/New_Extensibility_Model/Samples/OutputWindowSample/Strings.resx)) and make sure it is configured with the ResXFileCodeGenerator in your project ([sample](https://github.com/Microsoft/VSExtensibility/tree/main/New_Extensibility_Model/Samples/OutputWindowSample/OutputWindowSample.csproj)).
+- Add a [`.resx` file](/dotnet/core/extensions/resources) ([sample](https://github.com/Microsoft/VSExtensibility/tree/main/New_Extensibility_Model/Samples/OutputWindowSample/Strings.resx)) and make sure it's configured with the ResXFileCodeGenerator in your project ([sample](https://github.com/Microsoft/VSExtensibility/tree/main/New_Extensibility_Model/Samples/OutputWindowSample/OutputWindowSample.csproj)).
 - Add an [Extension class](../../inside-the-sdk/extension-anatomy.md#extension-instance) to your project, if it doesn't have one already ([sample](https://github.com/Microsoft/VSExtensibility/tree/main/New_Extensibility_Model/Samples/OutputWindowSample/OutputWindowSampleExtension.cs))
-- In the Extension class override the `ResourceManager` property to return the ResourceManager corresponding to your .resx file.
+- In the Extension class, override the `ResourceManager` property to return the ResourceManager corresponding to your .resx file.

 ### Edit the `.resx` resource file